When I say meaningful coincidences, I’m really talking about synchronicity.

 - Be aware of what you are letting into your consciousness (the springboard for our thoughts).
 Filter your newsfeeds and your friends.

-- Explore other techniques for establishing new thought patterns – for example, mediation and Emotional Freedom Technique.
+- Explore other techniques for establishing new thought patterns – for example, meditation and Emotional Freedom Technique.

 Synchronicity and passion/purpose